-Programming languages and environments for music such as Max, Pure Data, Csound, and SuperCollider, have been referred to as "computer music language" [1, 2, 3], "language for computer music" [4], and "computer music programming systems" [5], though there is no clear consensus on the use of these terms.
-However, as the shared term "computer music" implies, these programming languages are deeply intertwined with the history of technology-driven music, which developed under the premise that "almost any sound can be produced" [6, p557] through the use of computers.
+Programming languages and environments for music such as Max, Pure Data, CSound, and SuperCollider has been referred to as "Computer Music Language" [1, 2, 3], "Language for Computer Music" [4], and "Computer Music Programming Systems" [5], though there is no clear consensus on the use of these terms.
+However, as the shared term "Computer Music" implies, these programming languages are deeply intertwined with the history of technology-driven music, which developed under the premise that "almost any sound can be produced" [6] through the use of computers.

 In the early days, when computers existed only in research laboratories and neither displays nor mice existed, creating sound or music with computers was inevitably equivalent to programming.
-Today, however, programming as a means to produce sound on a computer-rather than employing digital audio workstation (DAW) software, such as Pro Tools is not popular.
-In other words, programming languages for music developed after the proliferation of personal computers are the software tools that intentionally chose programming (whether textual or graphical) as their frontend for making sound.
+Today, however, programming as a means to produce sound on a computer-rather than employing Digital Audio Workstation (DAW) software like Pro Tools is not popular.
+In other words, programming languages for music developed after the proliferation of personal computers are the softwares that intentionally chose programming (whether textual or graphical) as their front-end for making sound.

 Since the 1990s, the theoretical development of programming languages and the various constraints required for real-time audio processing have significantly increased the specialized knowledge necessary for developing programming languages for music today.
-Furthermore, some languages developed after the 2000s are not necessarily aimed at pursuing new forms of musical expression, and there is still no unified perspective on how their values should be evaluated.
+Furthermore, some languages developed after the 2000s are not necessarily aimed at pursuing new forms of musical expression.
+It seems that there is still no unified perspective on how the value of such languages should be evaluated.

-This paper is a critical historical review that draws on discussions from sound studies and existing surveys to examine programming languages for music as distinct from computer music as the specific genre.
+In this paper, a critical historical review is conducted by drawing on discussions from sound studies alongside existing surveys, aiming to consider programming languages for music independently from computer music as the specific genre.